Believing in accessibility for all

 • Consider financial compensation – this may include making a goodwill payment or providing advice on making an insurance claim.

-We will consider each case on its own merits and offer the most suitable remedy to resolve the issue, to take steps to put things right, and to learn and make service improvements.
+We will consider all information and evidence carefully, treat each complaint on its own merits and offer the most suitable remedy to resolve the issue, to take steps to put things right, and to learn and make service improvements.

 7.0 Complaints process

-We aim to resolve all complaints at this stage.
+7.1 Stage 1 - we will aim to resolve all complaints at this stage wherever possible.

-If the investigation is going to take longer, the Customer Resolution Team will contact the customer within 10 days of the complaint being received.
-They will provide the reasons for the delay and agree an extension of the investigation with the customer, providing a new response date.
+If the investigation is going to take longer than 10 days, we will contact the customer to provide the reasons for the delay and confirm the extension of the investigation with the customer, to agree a new response date.
 Any extension will not be longer than 10 working days.
+The customer will be provided with details of the Housing Ombudsman at this stage.

 • The issue was not properly addressed at Stage 1 of the process.